 Attending a clinic or pharmacy daily to receive treatment can be inconvenient.
 Treatments like implants and long-acting injections, along with unsupervised dosing or takeaway options, reduce the need to be given treatment daily.
 Some countries offer other treatment options that don’t involve visiting a clinic.

-People can take MAT for a short time, a longer time or even be involved in life-long periods of treatment.
+People can take MAT for a short time or a longer time or even be involved in life-long periods of treatment.

 Many people who are in MAT will gradually reduce their dose over time until they stop the treatment altogether.

-“I won’t be able to go on holiday or move to a different area”
+“I won’t be able to go on holiday or move somewhere else”